ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 end
 ```

-And there we go, you just made your first game!
+<div align="center" style="font-weight: bold; margin-top: 50px;">Congrats!
+You've just created your first multiplayer game on CORE!</div>

-## Conclusion
+## Summary

-In just a few steps, you've created your first game on CORE by using simple editor operations and a bit of Lua scripting.
+In just a few steps, you've created your first multiplayer game on CORE by using simple editor operations and a bit of Lua scripting.
 You're now able to publish your game and share it with your friends!